gregsdennis/Manatee.Json/README.md

 #Manatee.Json

 The primary goal of Manatee.Json is to make working with JSON simple and intuitive for the developer.
+This library recognizes that JSON is much more than just a mechanism for data transfer.

 ##Read from a file